***Book Coaching Services Coming Soon!***

 Step 1—Developmental Editing: As the first round of editing, developmental editing looks at the big picture of your manuscript and is often recommended for new authors to help refine their writing craft.
 It ensures that the story makes sense and the author addresses larger issues.

-Step 2—Rewrites: You will then take as long as you need for rewrites before getting back on my calendar for line/copyediting.
+Step 2—Rewrites: You will then take as long as you need for rewrites before getting back on my editorial calendar for line/copyediting.

 Step 3—Line/Copyediting: This is a line-by-line process combining line editing and copyediting into a package deal, saving you both time and money.
 Line editing focuses on the rhythm and language of your manuscript, while copyediting performs the first attack on grammatical issues.